toehmler/nunet/README.md

-# Automatic Brain Tumor Segmentation using a 2D UNet
+# Brain Tumor Segmentation using a 2D UNet

 This project demonstrates the implementation of a 2D UNet Convolution Neural Network to segment regions of High-Grade Glioma brain tumors.
 The model implemented is based on this [paper](https://arxiv.org/abs/1505.04597).
 The model was trained using data from the 2015 MICCAI BRaTS Challenge.
 For more information please see the [dataset](#dataset) section.